 The project “See You on the Flip(ped) Side – Fostering Digitalization for Future English Teachers via Spotlights in a Digital Learning Environment” has officially started.
 It will offer our pre-service teacher trainees a digital learning environment in which they can engage in self-directed and independent learning.
 In this flipped classroom both Bachelor and Master of Education students will be able to work with video-based learning modules on various aspects of digitalization within the field of English language education.

-The videos and materials will be made available as open educational resources (OER) on ORCA.nrw so that lecturers and students from other universities located in the federal state of North-Rhine Westphalia can also access them.
+The videos are available as open educational resources (OER) on ORCA.nrw so that lecturers and students from other universities located in the federal state of North-Rhine Westphalia can also access them.
+You can find all links below in the lecture descriptions.

 Prof. Dr. Thomas Strasser